Your AEM 6.5 Clock Is Ticking. Migrate to AEM as a Cloud Service Without The Risk.

 Today on AEM 6.5

-• Capacity planning is a guessing game; traffic spikes cause outages
+• Capacity planning is a guessing game.
+Traffic spikes often lead to outages because your infrastructure can't scale on the fly.

 After AEMaaCS Migration